 Be Aware of Other Protections

-If your company is not covered by FMLA or any state law, there are other possibilities to get the leave you need:
+If your company is not covered by FMLA or any state law, there are other possibilities for getting the leave you need:

 - Check your employment contract, employment policy manual or union benefits programs.

 - You may be provided some protection under the Americans with Disabilities Act if the medical condition evolves into a disability.
-The entire text is posted at the U.S. Department of Justice ADA home page (http://www.usdoj.gov/crt/ada/adahom1.htm).
-Workers covered under the ADA can argue for medical leave as a reasonable accommodation.
-This article has more information about the ADA and reasonable accommodations.
+Workers covered under the ADA can request medical leave as a reasonable accommodation.
+For more on the ADA and reasonable accommodations, see “Your Legal Rights in the Workplace: Cancer and the ADA, FMLA, etc.”

-- Talk first.
-Try to open a professional dialogue with your employer in which you let him or her know you are aware of your rights and want to resolve the situation in a way that will satisfy all parties.
+- Try to open a thoughtful, professional dialogue with your employer, in which you let them know you are aware of your rights and want to resolve the situation in a way that will satisfy all parties.

-- Ask your doctor or another health care provider to intercede with your employer, explaining the need for medical leave.
+- Ask your doctor or another healthcare provider to intercede with your employer, explaining your need for medical leave.

-- Enlist the help of your co-workers.
-After all, they might need medical leave next.
+- Enlist the help of your coworkers.
+After all, they might need medical leave at some point as well.

-- If you think you need a lawyer, consult your local bar association or organizations such as the National Employment Lawyers Association or the Patient Advocate Foundation, which provide assistance in locating legal resources.
+- If you think you need a lawyer, consult your local bar association or organizations such as the National Cancer Legal Services Network or the Patient Advocate Foundation.